OpenMPT/openmpt/README.md

      -  emscripten (on Unix-like systems):

         libopenmpt has been tested and verified to work with emscripten 1.21 or later (earlier versions might or might not work).

         Run:

             make CONFIG=emscripten

         Running the test suite on the command line is also supported by using node.js.
 Version 0.10.25 or greater has been tested.
 Earlier versions might or might not work.
-Depending on how your distribution calls the node.js you might have to edit `build/make/Makefile.config.emscripten`.
+Depending on how your distribution calls the `node.js` binary, you might have to edit `build/make/Makefile.config.emscripten`.

     The `Makefile` supports some customizations.
 You might want to read the top which should get you some possible make settings, like e.g.